Financial Aid Standards for SUNY Plattsburgh Students

 - Declare a major before earning 57 credits (undergraduate students only)

 - Graduate within four to six years (seven years for graduate students)

-- Consult with the Financial Aid Office for exceptions to these guidelines
+- Consult with student financial services for exceptions to these guidelines

 Financial Aid Standards in Detail

 Components of Satisfactory Academic Progress

 Qualitative Measure (GPA)